Primetalk/SynapseGrid/docs/README.EN.md

 	sb.addSubsystem(subsystem, s1)
 </pre>

-To make subsystem able to get an input data, some of it's contacts must be declared as input:
+For the subsystem to be able to obtain input data, some of it's contacts should be marked as inputs:

 <pre>
 	inputs(input1, input2)
 </pre>

-in this case, all data that appears in external system and on apt contacts will be processed by subsystem.
+in this case, all data that appears in outer system on these contacts will be processed by subsystem.

-If there is a need to connect a several instances of subsystem, you'd like to bind them to different input/output contacts.
+If there is a need to reuse several instances of a subsystem, you probably would like to bind them to different input/output contacts.
 For this purpose, you should use a subsystem embedded in another subsystem.
 In the intermediate subsystem inputs link inputs, and outputs link outputs.
-To do this, Builder intermediate subsystem uses methods <code>mappedInput</code>, <code>mappedOutput</code>, <code>inputMappedTo</code>, <code>mapToOutput</code>.
+To do this, the Builder for intermediate subsystem uses methods <code>mappedInput</code>, <code>mappedOutput</code>, <code>inputMappedTo</code>, <code>mapToOutput</code>.
 These methods enable a wiring creation, that proves connection between the external system contacts and the internal system contacts.

 Akka Actors usage
 -----------------

-All, described above, systems are single-threaded.
-There are also many possible ways to achieve multithreading.
+All systems, described above, are single-threaded.
+There are a few possible ways to achieve parallel execution.
-One of them – create an actor-based system, that will be fully compatible with Akka.
+One of them is to create an actor-based system, that is fully compatible with Akka.
-When Actor receives a Signal message, then it will be proceed in the most obvious way: signal will be sent next to embedded DynamicSystem.
+When Actor receives a Signal message, then it is proceed in the most obvious way: signal is sent to the embedded DynamicSystem.

-The NonSignalWithSenderInput contact can be used for compatibility with programs, which doesn't support Signals.
+The NonSignalWithSenderInput contact can be used for compatibility with programs that do not work with Signals.
-This contact has (ActorRef, Any) type.
-It's first element will contain received data sender, the second – data.
+This contact has <code>Contact[(ActorRef, Any)]</code> type.
+It's first element will contain the sender of the received message, the second – the message itself.

 1. [Read more about Actor support](Actors.EN.md).